Day in the Life ENMGT

 Meet Andy Kong.
 Andy is getting a M.Eng. in Engineering Management at Cornell University.

-9:15am – Andy meets with Andrea Ippolito, Executive Director of the Engineering Management program.
+9:15am – Andy meets with Andrea Ippolito, Engineering Management Lecturer.
 “By having a small cohort, we are able to receive individual, personalized support from our advisors both in tailoring our program plan and career search.
 The mentorship from our advisors make our graduate experience a team sport and guide us in the right direction early on,” Andy said.

 10:30am: Andy meets with his team to conduct an Engineering Management Project Call with their client a Healthcare company.

 Andy said, “The Engineering Management Project allows us to practice our core technical skills with an industry sponsor.
 I have the opportunity evaluate innovations and potential synergies for one of the largest global healthcare solutions provider.
 What amazes me is that a lot of Engineering Management core classes such as project management has changed the way we work as teams.
 Managing a project as well as managing relationships are critical to this program.”

 12:00pm Andy grabs lunch in Sage Hall at the Johnson School.

 12:30pm: Andy meets with fellow student Mridul Chulet in the Engineering Management office to prepare for their upcoming MEMPC case competition in Boston.

 1pm: Andy visits the International Student Office to get travel signature for his upcoming Spring Break trip to Japan!
 As diversity is critical to our program, Cornell has tons of great resources that support our international students.